Fort Kent, Maine: International Muskie Derby

 Fort Kent is home to the International Muskie Fishing Derby.
-The Derby was started in 2003 to provide a platform showcase the new fishery and continues today.
+The Derby was started in 2003 to provide a platform to showcase the new fishery and continues today.
 It has brought attention to the new fishery and helped bring attention to national TV shows such as ESPN 2's Beat Charlie Moore.
-This show and other future shows will help show case the fishery to not only potential derby contestants but for a more secure and expanded tourist based fishery.
+This show and other future shows will help showcase the fishery to not only potential derby contestants but for a more secure and expanded tourist based fishery.
 The St John Watershed is a unique muskie habitat.
 Several factors make it acceptable and necessary to remove some fish from the ecosystem for the fishery to remain healthy.

 Ploye Festival

 Along with the Muskie Derby is the Fort Kent Ploye Festival, one of the featured events is the making of the world's largest ploye.
 This event attracts hundreds of spectators, making it the highlight of the Ploye Festival.
-The massive ploye, which thus far, measures 12 feet in diameter, can only be accomplished with the help of friends and family of Bouchard Family Farm, producers or the ploye mix.
+The massive ploye, which thus far, measures 12 feet in diameter, can only be accomplished with the help of friends and family of Bouchard Family Farm, producers of the ploye mix.
 It requires approximately fifteen bags of charcoal to ready the metal pan to the accurate temperature in order for the ploye to be cooked to perfection.
 It also needs about fifty pounds of ploye mix, much water (which is then mixed in five-gallon pails) and plenty of muscle to stir the mix.
 Five people are required to transport the mix from the pails to the awaiting pre-heated pan and also four people to spread the mix out as fast as possible.
 The thin batter cooks quickly, so time is of the essence.
 Once cooked, the enormous pan is then removed from the coals, and the ploye is taken off with huge spatulas.
 Pieces of the giant ploye are then plopped onto large trays and brought to nearby tables where they can be buttered with brushes, and distributed to the eagerly awaiting crowd.